jayrgee/msproject-utils/README.md

 Flag2: Work Order Executed
 ```

+## Prerequisites

+Requires:

+- Windows
+- Microsoft Project desktop installed
+- Access to the target `.mpp` file
+- Windows Script Host for running the VBScript report with `cscript`
+- Microsoft Project VBA access for importing and running the VBA report

+Developed and tested on:

+- Windows 11
+- Microsoft Project Online Desktop Client MSO, Version 2606 Build 16.0.20131.20154, 64-bit

 ## Run the VBScript report

 Use `vbscript/project-report.vbs` when you want to open an MPP file by path, print the report to the console, and close the file without saving changes.